Updated:

-Why SOC 2 is Critical for Your AI Startup?
+Why SOC 2 is Critical for Your AI Startup

-Building an AI startup is a high-stakes challenge.
+Building an AI or SaaS startup is a high-stakes challenge.
 Investors, partners, and customers want to know they can trust you with their data from day one.
 In a world where AI systems process massive amounts of sensitive information, a single security misstep can damage credibility and stall growth.

 In fact, 65% of consumers say they would stop doing business with a company after a single data breach.
 SOC 2 compliance signals that your startup takes security, availability, and data integrity seriously.
 It shows you have the internal controls in place to protect information and operate with transparency, which are key factors that help you win trust in a competitive market.